UPCOMING JEWISH MINDFULNESS EVENTS

 • Simply feel drawn to Jewish wisdom, regardless of background

-You don't need to read Hebrew, have grown up with Jewish practice, identify as religiously observant, or have prior meditation experience.
+You don't need to have grown up keeping Shabbat or davening/praying.

 Offerings